-At the end of each trading day (5pm New York time), positions held in your account may be subject to a charge called a 'holding cost'.
+At the end of each day (5pm New York time), positions held in your account may be subject to a charge called a 'holding cost'.
 The holding cost can be positive or negative depending on the direction of your position and the applicable holding rate.

 Historical holding rates, expressed as an annual percentage rate, are visible on our platform within the overview section for each product.